GET THE UK'S BEST VAPE POD STARTER KIT FREE (*when you buy a pack of refills - SAVE £19.99)

 Each brand of cigarettes is different, and the range of nicotine in a cigarette can be anywhere from 6mg to 28mg.
 Some brands though use a different measurement to show how much nicotine is in a cigarette, showing how much by weight of the cigarette and will display it as 0.6 instead.

 On average though a cigarette contains about 10mg to 12 mg of nicotine.
 But to make this even more confusing you don’t inhale every milligram of nicotine as it burns.
 Even scientists aren't sure how much nicotine a smoker will actually absorb, with different studies saying different things.
-To give a very rough average though a smoker will probably inhale about 1.1mg to 1.8 mg of nicotine by the end of each cigarette, which is a lot less than what a cigarette holds.
+To give a very rough average though, a smoker will probably inhale about 1.1mg to 1.8 mg of nicotine by the end of each cigarette, which is a lot less than what a cigarette holds.

 But there isn't just nicotine in a cigarette, there are over 4000+ other chemicals and 50+ carcinogens in there, some of which help with getting the nicotine into your body as soon as possible.